Interactions and Reconnections of Four-Dimensional Quantum Vortices: Numerical Results

-{\it Aligning Vortices:} When $\theta_1\!=\!\theta_2\!=\!\theta$, the vortices are initially in an aligning orientation.
+When $\theta_1\!=\!\theta_2\!=\!\theta$, the vortices are initially in an aligning orientation.
 For example, as $\theta\!\rightarrow\! \pi/2$, we see from Eq.~\ref{eq:skewMatrix} that \(\n{x} + i\n{y}\) and \(\p{z} + i\p{w}\) approach each other, meaning that the two vortices overlap in the same plane.
 More generally, for aligning vortices, it can be shown that Eq.~\ref{eq:vv} becomes $ E_{vv} \!=\! -4\mu N \frac{\xi^2}{R^2}\ln(\cos{\theta})$, where $\mu$ is the chemical potential and $N$ is the number of particles, corresponding to a positive interaction energy~\cite{mccanna2023curved}.
 Interestingly, we find that, despite this repulsive vortex-vortex interaction, aligned vortices do not reconnect in the real-time dynamics, but instead continue to intersect at the origin while rotating around each other freely, akin to the Abrikosov lattice in two- and three-dimensional systems \cite{abo2001observation,PhysRevLett.91.100402}.
 The lack of reconnection is consistent with previous results for a simple linear expansion of the short-term dynamics near the vortices~\cite{mccanna2023curved2}.
 Similar stationary states with intersecting vortex lines have also been found in 3D~\cite{meichle} (the simplest being two intersecting, orthogonal lines), although these require more symmetry than our aligning states, and cannot be energetically stabilised by rotation, unlike non-orthogonal vortex planes in 4D~\cite{mccanna2023curved}.
-As derived in the Supplemental Material, the frequency, $\Omega$, of the rotation is given by,